Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Comparison to Semi-Analytic Parameterizations

 \subsection{Waveform Comparison: $\theta = \theta_{\rm C}$}

-\textbf{Electromagnetic case.} Six different electromagnetic cascades and the corresponding Askaryan fields were drawn from Figure 7 of \cite{10.1140/epjc/s10052-020-7612-8} for comparison to Equation \ref{eq:on_cone}.
+\textbf{Electromagnetic case.} Six different electromagnetic cascades and the corresponding Askaryan fields were generated using the ARZ2019 model from NuRadioMC \cite{10.1140/epjc/s10052-020-7612-8} \cite{PhysRevD.101.083005} for comparison to Equation \ref{eq:on_cone}.
 The cascades have $E_{\rm C} = 10$ PeV, and $r = 1000$ meters.
+The LPM effect is activated in NuRadioMC for all comparisons in this work.
 The units of $\vec{E}(t_{\rm r},\theta_{\rm C})$ are mV/m versus nanoseconds, so the units of $r\vec{E}$ are Volts.
-Plot digitization software was used to sample the waveforms and cascade profiles.
-After the sampling process, the effective Nyquist frequency is 10 GHz.
-Let $f_{\rm C} = \omega_{\rm C}/(2\pi)$ and $f_{\rm CF} = \omega_{\rm CF}/(2\pi)$.
-The frequencies $f_{\rm C}$ and $f_{\rm CF}$ were varied from [0.05 - 3.0] GHz.
-The parameter $E_{\rm 0}$ was varied from [0.1 - 1.0] V GHz$^{-2}$.
-In a simple 3-level \verb+for+-loop, the Pearson correlation coefficient $\rho$ and sum of the squared amplitude differences $(\Delta f)^2$ were recorded for each $[\omega_{\rm C}, \omega_{\rm 0}, E_{\rm 0}]$ triplet.
-The main results are shown in Figure \ref{fig:fit:oncone}.
+The sampling rate of the digitized semi-analytic parameterizations was $100$ GHz, with $N = 2048$ samples.
+Let $f_{\rm C} = \omega_{\rm C}/(2\pi)$ and $f_{\rm 0} = \omega_{\rm 0}/(2\pi)$.
+The frequencies $f_{\rm C}$ and $f_{\rm 0}$ were varied from [0.6 - 6.0] GHz.
+The parameter $E_{\rm 0}$ was varied from [0.05 - 5.0] V GHz$^{-2}$.
+In a simple 2-level \verb+for+-loop, the Pearson correlation coefficient $\rho$ was maximized by varying $f_{\rm 0}$ and $f_{\rm C}$.
+Next, the sum of the squared amplitude differences $(\Delta E)^2$ was minimized by varying $E_{\rm 0}$, while holding $f_{\rm 0}$ and $f_{\rm C}$ fixed.
+Several other schemes were studied, including a 3-level \verb+for+-loop, but the two-stage process produced the best results.
+The results are shown in Fig. \ref{fig:fit:oncone}.